-The key is having a system that allows marketing to easily organize content on these terms and share it easily.
+The key is having a system that allows marketing to easily organize and share content on these terms.
 Ideally, you also want to enable marketing to communicate information to sales about new content initiatives, who those efforts are targeting, and the rationale behind them.
-By demonstrating how the materials are going to help prospects, marketing can better communicate the content’s value and be more likely to get buy-in from sales.
+By demonstrating how the materials are going to help prospects, marketing can better communicate the content’s value and will be more likely to get buy-in from sales.

 The Right Content, Just A Click Away

 From a sales rep’s perspective, being able to put your hands on the right content to move a lead to the next phase of the buying journey is absolutely essential.
-If marketing isn’t making the right content easy to find and share, reps are going to take matters into their own hands.
-This is what often leads to a rep squirreling away a few favorite pieces of content and sending them to every lead that comes their way.
+If marketing isn’t making the right lead nurturing content easy to find and share, reps are going to take matters into their own hands.
+This is what often causes a rep squirreling away a few favorite pieces of content and sending them to every lead that comes their way.

-The problem with that is that reps may be unknowingly sending out dated material that’s no longer relevant, sending an IT manager content that’s more suited to a C-level prospect (and vice-versa), or taking any of a number of other steps that ultimately don’t serve the sales process well at all.
+The problem with that is that sales reps may be unknowingly sending outdated materials that are no longer relevant, sending an IT manager content that’s more suited to a C-level prospect (and vice-versa), or taking any of a number of other steps that ultimately don’t serve the sales process well at all.
 That’s when an effective knowledge management solution, integrated with the CRM system that sales relies on every day, can be a major game-changer.